go to the news

 The points of departure for Kaufman's writing are often gestures and sound imagery from his own wide ranging background which includes jazz and Eastern European Jewish folk traditions and a foundation deeply steeped in the classics as well as the avant garde.
 Kaufman continues to stretch the boundaries of standard approaches to composition and the results have been startling.

-Fredrick Kaufman currently resides in Miami Beach where he holds the distinguished position as Composer-in-Residence at Florida International University.
-Prior to that he was Director of the FIU School of Music for ten yearsand established its internationally acclaimed Music Festival.
+Fredrick Kaufman currently resides in Miami Beach where he holds the distinguished position of Professor Emeritus in Composition at Florida International University.
+Prior to that he held the position of Composer-in-Residence for the University, a position that was created specifically for him.
+Professor Kaufman was the founding Director of the FIU School of Music for ten years and established its internationally acclaimed FIU Music Festival.
 He was formerly Academic Dean of the Philadelphia College of the Performing Arts and a faculty member at the University of Wisconsin, the University of Montana at Billings, the University of London and the Rubin Academy of Music in Jerusalem, Israel.
 Kaufman is the founder and former Artistic Director of the St. Cyprien International Festival of the Arts held in St. Cyprien, France.

 For further information, please contact: